top of page

 5) Will I have to be on meds forever?

 Not necessarily.
 Every one is different and needs different treatments and different treatment durations to stay well.
-Going on a medication does not mean you will need to take it forever.
+Going on a medication does not necessarily mean you will take it forever.
 The important thing is to be in contact with your mental health professional and have open dialogue about your concerns and plans.

 This is for informational purposes and does not constitute personal medical advice or establish a doctor-patient relationship.
 Please consult with a mental health provider for questions relating to your health.

-152 views0 comments
+170 views0 comments

 Recent Posts